 The bank uses the following logic to rationalize the demand for funds: The company failed to use high-security measures.
 This point can be frustrating for business owners when a credit card number gets stolen from a database, and the initial theft had nothing to do with the firm itself.

 Businesses need to take a look at the way their companies process credit cards to figure out how to stop theft.
 One way is to investigate how employees accept credit card information and transmit the information through the PCI DSS standards.
-Another way is to make sure that the business itself works with credit card processing companies that use the latest security technology.
+Another way is to make sure that the business itself works with low volume credit card processing companies that use the latest security technology.

 The major credit card processing banks may claim that their banks have high-security measures in place.
 But the banks are not the only ones that maintain strong security.
 High-risk merchant account providers also use advanced antitheft measures to lower fraudulent transactions.